chinatown chicago

 Advertising

-Many people head to Chinatown for its wealth of excellent restaurants, but there’s much more to do in the neighborhood than just enjoying great food.
-You can spend half a day exploring the various shops in Chinatown Square to find everything from fun snacks to herbal teas.
-Or learn about Chinese history and culture by checking out a museum.
+Many people head to Chinatown for its wealth of excellent restaurants, but the neighborhood offers much more than incredible food.
+You can spend half a day exploring the various shops in Chinatown Square or learning about Chinese history and culture at one of the neighborhood's museums.
 The area is also home to one of the city’s most beautiful parks, which provides skyline views and is accessible by water taxi.
 And if you're lucky, you might even find a parade or celebration taking place during your visit.
 So don’t come solely for the dim sum (even though it's pretty amazing as well), here are some of the best things to do in Chinatown.

 RECOMMENDED: Our complete guide to Chinatown